AythaE/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/Diary.md

 PWM method of creating an analog voltage by toggling a digital pin on and off.

 Chapters 4 and 5 done also adding ports to gpiozero library for both of them

+## 31/01/2021
+Project 6 adding a led to the doorbell also
+Project 7, 8 & 9 too